Helping the Homeless, Restoring Broken Lives

 All of these efforts are funded by private donors: local businesses, churches and individuals like you.
 We've received no government funding in our 42 years of existence and plan to keep it that way so we can continue sharing the Gospel with our guests and recovery program members.
 We believe that God is the only one who can truly turn a life around, heal families and restore sobriety.

-Please support the Rescue Mission of Salt Lake this winter.
+Please support the Rescue Mission of Salt Lake this month.
 You can mail a check, make an online donation or call our finance office (801-746-1006) to make a secure gift by credit card over the phone.
 If you'd like to donate your time by helping us serve dinner, please contact Don Hill, our house manager, at 801-355-1302 to be put on the schedule.

 The Man Behind Our Thanksgiving Banquet

 Photo by Adam Finkle for Salt Lake Magazine